top of page

 “Is this forever?” and “who will take care of my family if I can’t?”

 I also remember how hard it was for me to admit I needed help.
-As a nurse, a spouse, a mother, a PTSA volunteer I had been known as and self-identified as ‘the helper’ for years.
+As a nurse, a spouse, a mother, a PTSA volunteer and Girls Scout leader, I had been known as and self-identified as ‘the helper’ for years.
 But what I realized later about normalizing asking for help and prioritizing my own needs, was how good it truly felt to receive help AND feel less isolated.
 By opening up and asking people to help me, I was able to give myself the space, self-compassion and PERMISSION that I desperately needed to heal.
-In doing so, I changed my old narrative from “I am a helper” to "I can help others AND it is both ok and necessary to ask for and receive help, too.”
+In doing so, I changed my old narrative from “I am a helper” to "I can help others AND it is both ok and necessary to ask for help, too.”
+Those deeply engrained beliefs and thoughts for my brain to rewire took time, repetition and support from my own therapist and coach, who I am eternally grateful for.

 I was also one of many middle-aged women to be tossed around the healthcare system for years before I found the right providers to help me.
 From that experience, I know what it’s like to feel scared, isolated, and dismissed.
 I know what it’s like to feel like you’re losing yourself — and no one can explain why.